honeydipper/honeydipper-sphinx/source/docs/workflow.md

   foo_param: "a string"
 ```

-We can change the behavior by using merging modifiers in the names of overriding data
+We can change the behavior by using merging modifiers at the end of the overriding data names.

+Usage:

+`var` is an example name of the overriding data, the following character indicates what type of merge modifier to use.
  * `var-`: only use the new value if the `var` is not already defined and not nil
  * `var+`: if the `var` is a list or string, the new value will be appended to the existing values
  * `var*`: forcefully override the value